 Alberta's climate is continental.
 That means summers are much warmer than winters, by over 20 degrees Celsius.
 Also, daytime high temperatures are a lot higher than nighttime lows, by at least ten degrees.

-This type of climate usually corresponds to landlocked regions where year-round relative relative humidities are quite low compared to coastal regions.
+This type of climate usually corresponds to landlocked regions where year-round relative humidities are quite low compared to coastal regions.

 Alberta experiences the presence of all major types of air masses throughout the course of a typical year.

 Most of the winter we have a maritime polar airmass during the milder periods, continental polar when it's cold and continental arctic during the occasional deep-freeze, bringing overnight low temperatures well below minus 20.
-Tropical air mass often enters our region in the summertime.
+Tropical air mass occasionally enters our region in the summertime.

 Baroclinic zones, zones, boundaries characterized by sharp temperature change, separate two differing air masses.
 Sometimes they have troughs and fronts in them and are responsible for a significant portion of our annual precipitation.

 As you might expect, temperatures in the southern part of the province are usually warmer than in the north.
 In July, the warmest month, daily average temperatures, which includes nighttime, range from about 18°C in the south to 13°C in the north and the western mountains.
 Midwinter average temperatures typically range from -10°C in the south to -24°C in the north on a map of Alberta.
 The coldest ever recorded was -54°C. Not your typical weather in Alberta Canada.